 What is a Negroni?

 You can fill entire books about the Negroni cocktail.
-No wonder, because the drink looks back on a history of more than 100 years.
-This makes him the great-grandfather of the Italian Aperitivo family.
-According to the story, an Italian count returned from America in 1919 after having lived his adventures.
-At a bar counter in Florence, he requested a more mixed "Americano," made up of Campari, vermouth, and a splash of soda water.
-The barman serving him, Fosco Bruno Sabatino Scarselli, grabbed a bottle of gin instead of water, et voilá: the Negroni was born!
+No wonder, because the drink has a history that goes back over 100 years.
+This makes him considered the great-grandfather of the Italian Aperitivo family.
+As the story goes, an Italian count returned from America in 1919 after his adventures.
+At a bar in Florence, he requested a more heavily blended “Americano,” which consisted of Campari, vermouth and a splash of soda water.
+The barman who served him, Fosco Bruno Sabatino Scarselli, grabbed a bottle of gin instead of water, et voilá: the Negroni was born!

 What does a non-alcoholic Negroni taste like?

-A Negroni is a bittersweet seduction!
-It is characterized by an intense, citric taste, which is accompanied by a symbiosis of sweet and bitter notes.
+A Negroni is a bittersweet temptation!
+It is characterized by an intense, citrusy taste, which is accompanied by a symbiosis of sweet and bitter notes.
 The whole thing is rounded off with the fresh herbal kick of the gin.

-With Laori Juniper No 1 we conjure up your perfect non-alcoholic Negroni and it's hangover-free.
-He is the fluid interface between the end of the day and nightlife.
+With Laori Juniper No 1 we'll conjure up your perfect non-alcoholic Negroni and hangover-free.
+It is the fluid interface between after work and nightlife.
 It combines light sweetness with refreshing bitterness and conjures up a red that screams summer in your glass.
-The alcohol-free Negroni is pure Dolce Vita and easy to mix.
+The alcohol-free Negroni is pure dolce vita and easy to mix.